-As a parent/carer, you have the right to make a Placing Request for your child(ren) to be educated in a school other than the catchment school.
-Applications for Primary 1 and Secondary 1 Placing Requests to commence school in August will be accepted following the publication of an advert in the local press inviting applications in early December.
+As a parent, you have the right to make a Placing Request for your child(ren) to be educated in a school other than the catchment school.
+Applications for Primary and Secondary Placing Requests to commence school in August will be considered following the application process detailed on the Placing Request section of the East Dunbartonshire Council website.

 Every effort will be made to try to meet parental wishes, but you should note that it is not always possible to grant every Placing Request to a particular school.
 You should also note that a successful Placing Request for one child does not guarantee a successful one for another child.
-It may be, therefore, that a parent/carer could end up with children at different schools.
+It may be, therefore, that a parent could end up with children at different schools.

-Primary 1 children must also be enrolled at the catchment area school on the appropriate enrolment form whilst awaiting the outcome of their Placing
+Primary 1 children must also be enrolled at their catchment school using the registration process detailed on the East Dunbartonshire Council website whilst awaiting the outcome of their Placing Request Application.

-Request Application.
 If the Placing Request is granted, the child's enrolment at the catchment school will automatically be withdrawn by the Education Service.